-In this task type, the student looks at a picture.
-The student then chooses the sentence that matches the picture.
+In this task type, students look at a picture.
+Students then choose the sentence that matches the picture.
+Aligned 2012 ELD Standard: PI.B.6

 Look at the picture.
-Point to the sentence that matches the picture.
+Choose the sentence that matches the picture.

 - 2 A The birds are sleeping.

 - B The ball is in the sky.

 - C The bird is flying.